 8. Which of the following is NOT a way to help ensure and improve the professional skepticism among an audit firm’s staff?

 a.
-Measuring staff performance based on reducing audit costs and retaining clients.
+Measuring staff performance based on reducing audit costs and

 b.
 Assigning senior team members to help junior team members identify unusual or inconsistent evidence.